Airports have taken steps to reduce coronavirus transmission but risks still remain, study says

 Yet even as airports have taken aggressive steps to keep travelers safe, they are battling a virus that continues to mutate in ways that make it more contagious and possibly more deadly, researchers said.

-The study’s release comes as public health officials are weighing additional strategies to combat concerns about new variants that have begun circulating in the U.S., including requiring those who fly domestically to be tested before they board their flights.
+The study’s release comes as public health officials are weighing additional strategies to combat concerns about new variants that have begun circulating in the United States, including requiring those who fly domestically to be tested before they board their flights.
 The travel industry strongly opposes any domestic testing requirement.

 As CDC weighs coronavirus testing requirement for domestic flights, industry voices fierce opposition